Woset123/ismin-2020-project/README.md

 - Add a new Town :heavy_check_mark:
 - Remove an existing Town :heavy_check_mark:
 - Favorite Towns can be handled :heavy_check_mark:
-- A lot lot lot time of researches :relieved:
+- A lot lot lot of time of researches :relieved:

 ### Issues

+- I tried to implement a SearchView widget but I cannot find an alternative way of using an ArrayAdapter.
+- Difficulty to "refresh" my tab fragments using the "MyPagerAdapter" -> alternative was to restart the activity (to reload the data) to refresh but not very elegant...